QuentinRa/blog.quentinra.dev/info/ocaml/basic/rec.md

 the calculations meaning that you are calculating the next term before the current term (evaluating n+1 before n).

-So a terminal function is when you are writing you code in order to evaluate n before n+1.
+So a terminal function is when you are writing your code to evaluate n before n+1.

 The function above is **nonterminal**!
-In order to write some terminal function, we will use **functions with accumulators**.
+To write some terminal function, we will use **functions with accumulators**.